Mike Sweeney (soccer): International career

 A defender or midfielder, Sweeney made his senior debut on 17 September 1980 for Canada in a 3–0 victory against New Zealand in a friendly match in Edmonton.
 In total, he earned 61 caps, scoring one goal.
 He represented Canada in 24 FIFA World Cup qualification matches and played two of Canada's games at the 1986 FIFA World Cup finals, the country's first appearance at a World Cup finals.
-Sweeney was sent off in the second game against Hungary, the only Canadian player ever to be dismissed at a World Cup Finals tournament.
+Sweeney was sent off in the second game against Hungary, currently the only Canadian player to be dismissed at a World Cup Finals tournament (none were dismissed when Canada next appeared in 2022 and 2026).

 He also played for Canada at the 1984 Olympics and was a squad member at the 1979 FIFA World Youth Championship but did not play.

 His final international game was a 15 August 1993 World Cup qualification match against Australia in Sydney.

 International goals

 Scores and results list Canada's goal tally first.